 Student Consumer Information

-- You have a right to know your school’s refund policy.
+- to know your school’s refund policy.

 - You must complete all application forms accurately and submit them on time to the right place.